A. Definitions specific to surface water withdrawals are in 9VAC25-210-300.

 "Practicable" means available and capable of being done after taking into consideration cost, existing technology, and logistics in light of overall project purposes.

 "Preservation" means the protection of resources in perpetuity through the implementation of appropriate legal and physical mechanisms.

 "Profile drawing" means a scaled graph or plot that represents the side view of an object.
-Objects may include, but are not limited to, a surface water body or a portion of it, a man-made channel, an above-ground structure, a below-ground structure, a geographical feature, or the ground surface itself.
+Objects may include a surface water body or a portion of it, a man-made channel, an above-ground structure, a below-ground structure, a geographical feature, or the ground surface itself.

 "Public hearing" means a fact finding proceeding held to afford interested persons an opportunity to submit factual data, views, and comments to the board pursuant to § 62.1-44.15:02 of the Code of Virginia.